FindMySchool LogoFindMySchool

 Transport support is practical and clearly signposted.
 The school highlights eligibility conditions for free bus passes in line with Worcestershire guidance, and it references the Severn Student Bus Pass scheme for under-19 travel during term time.
 Families should confirm eligibility and routes for their own address, as bus arrangements can change year to year.

-Academic outcomes are currently below England average.
-The dataset’s GCSE and A-level rankings sit in the lower band for England, with Progress 8 at -0.41.
+• Academic outcomes are currently below England average. the GCSE and A-level rankings sit in the lower band for England, with Progress 8 at -0.41.
 Families prioritising headline academic measures should compare carefully with other local options.

 Wolverley CofE Secondary School offers a distinctive blend: a values-led Church of England setting, unusually extensive grounds and sports infrastructure, and practical learning routes that include a substantial animal care facility.
 Those strengths can be decisive for students who thrive with outdoor activity, hands-on learning, and clear pastoral structure.

 Year 7 applications are made through Worcestershire County Council as part of the coordinated admissions process.
-For September 2026 entry, applications opened on 01 September 2025 and closed on 31 October 2025, with offers issued on 02 March 2026.
-Dates follow a similar annual rhythm, so families should confirm the current cycle on Worcestershire’s admissions pages.
+For September 2027 entry, the current timetable gives an application deadline of 31 October 2026, with offers issued on 1 March 2027.
+Families should confirm the current cycle on Worcestershire’s admissions pages.

 The school describes itself as oversubscribed, and Worcestershire’s admissions process makes it important to read oversubscription criteria and be realistic with preferences.
 If you are relying on a place, check how the criteria apply to your child, and consider using FindMySchool’s distance tools when comparing options.

-In the current dataset, Attainment 8 is 41.5 and Progress 8 is -0.41.
-The school’s FindMySchool GCSE ranking is 2,764th in England and 5th in Kidderminster for GCSE outcomes (based on official data).
+In the current results, Attainment 8 is 42.4 and Progress 8 is -0.41.
+The school’s FindMySchool GCSE academic ranking is 3,831st out of 3,895 schools in England, with the local secondary ranking placing it 4th in Kidderminster (based on official data).
 These measures suggest outcomes below England average overall, so families should look closely at support, curriculum choices, and subject-fit.

 Yes, Wolverley has a sixth form.
 For 2023/24 leavers (cohort size 27), 37% progressed to university, 19% began apprenticeships, and 30% entered employment.
 This pattern suggests multiple viable routes after Year 13 rather than a single dominant destination.